elixir-gettext/gettext/README.md

 ## Workflow

-`gettext` is able to automatically extract translations from your source code, alleviating developers and translators from the repetitive and error-prone work of maintaining translation files.
+Gettext is able to automatically extract translations from your source code, alleviating developers and translators from the repetitive and error-prone work of maintaining translation files.

 When extracted from source, translations are placed into `.pot` files, which are template files.
 Those templates files can then be merged into translation files for each specific locale your application is being currently translated to.

 In other words, the typical workflow looks like this:

   1. Add `gettext` calls to your source code.
-No need to touch translation files at this point as gettext will return the given string if no translation is
+No need to touch translation files at this point as Gettext will return the given string if no translation is
      available:

         gettext "Welcome back!"